 Attendance is compulsory to all types of classes, including lectures, tutorials, labs and class related conferences and activities.

-An exceptional scheme can be applied for undergraduate students who cannot attend classes either due to employment or for medical reasons, subject to the acceptance of their request by the Deputy Vice Chancellor for Academic Affairs.
+An exceptional scheme can be applied for undergraduate students who cannot attend classes either due to employment or for medical reasons, subject to the acceptance of their request by the Head of the academic department and the Deputy Vice Chancellor for Academic Affairs.

 Any student who decides to withdraw their studies should inform the Admissions Department, complete the withdrawal form and hand over his/her ID card.